• Skip to primary navigation

 To make the dressing, mix all the ingredients in a bowl or a blender.
 Blend until the ingredients are thoroughly combined.
 Store the dressing in a sealed, airtight container in the refrigerator for up to two weeks.

 I like to make the dressing a couple of hours before I’m going to use it.
-The flavors will meld together while sitting in your refrigerator.
+The flavors will meld together as they sit in your refrigerator.

 Variations